100 Walt Disney World Vacations: 47 Years of Disney Travel with Mike Belobradic

 In 2008, our daughter Amelia was born and suddenly I was able to share everything that I loved about Walt Disney World (and all Disney vacations for that matter) with a child of my own.

 Right from the start, Amelia has grown up Disney.
 In fact, she is well ahead of my curve because Walt Disney World didn’t open until I was 10 years old.
-As I write this, Amelia is 10 years old and she is already on her 25th Walt Disney World vacation.
+As I write this, Amelia is 10 years old and she has already had 25 Walt Disney World vacations.
 Plus, I fear that I have spoiled her a little because all she knows is Deluxe Disney and Club Level accommodations – with the Royal Palm Club at Disney’s Grand Floridian Resort being her go-to favourite.
 The signs that she was a luxury traveler were pretty clear when, at just under three years old, she was standing on our balcony (room 4407) at Disney’s Grand Floridian Resort watching Wishes! and she said: “I want to live in the Grand Floridian.”

 My sentiments exactly – although I have to admit that our stay in the Bora Bora Bungalows at Disney’s Polynesian Village Resort was pretty amazing as well.